Skip to main content

 • “It's a little different from most PC otomes, where the story is usually the same minus small scenes with your chosen guy; it's more like tablet/phone otomes in that each guy has a completely, 100% different route, which makes for so much more replayability.”

-• “The game lacks significant differences in storylines, making it feel repetitive after the first playthrough.”
+• “The game lacks significant differences in storylines, making multiple playthroughs feel repetitive and uninteresting.”

-• “Once you've completed the main routes, there isn't much incentive to replay the game, as the side content feels minimal.”
+• “Once you've completed the main story, there isn't much incentive to replay, as the choices don't lead to vastly different outcomes.”

-• “While the characters are interesting, the overall plot doesn't change enough to warrant multiple playthroughs.”
+• “While the characters are engaging, the overall plot doesn't change enough to warrant multiple playthroughs.”

 • stability